MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/add-xbl-support-to-unity.md

 ---
 title: Add XBL support to Unity for UWP
 author: mikehoffms
-description: Add XBL support to Unity for UWP. ms.author: v-mihof ms.date: 12/6/2018 ms.topic: article
+description: Adding Xbox Live support to Unity for UWP with a scripting backend, for ID@Xbox and managed partners. ms.author: v-mihof ms.date: 12/6/2018 ms.topic: article